On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: Spectral invariants for sheaves and Lagrangians

-When using coefficients in a field of characteristic different from $2$, given a Lagrangian $L$, we assume we have a lifting of the Gauss map $G_L: L \longrightarrow \Lambda(M)$ given by $x\mapsto T_xL$ to a map $\widetilde G_L: L \longrightarrow \widetilde\Lambda (M)$.
-This is called a {\bf grading of $L$} (see \cite{Seidel-graded}).
+We assume the characteristic of the fields is $2$ in order to avoid discussions of Spin structures, but extending our results to the other characteristics is easy.

 Given a graded $L$, the canonical automorphism of the covering induces a new grading and we denote it as $T(L)$ or $L[1]$, and its $q$-th iteration as $T^q(L)$ or $L[q]$.
 The grading yields an absolute grading for the Floer homology of a pair $(L_1,L_2)$ and hence for the complex of sheaves in the Theorem stated below.
-We shall almost never mention explicitly the grading, but notice that for exact Lagrangians in $T^*N$, a grading always exists since the obstruction to its existence is given by the Maslov class, and for exact Lagrangians in $T^*N$ the Maslov class vanishes, as was proved by Kragh and Abouzaid (see \cite{Kragh-Abouzaid}, and also the sheaf-theoretic proof by \cite{Guillermou}).
+We shall almost never mention explicitly the grading, but notice that for exact Lagrangians in $T^*N$, a grading always exists since the obstruction to its existence is given by the Maslov class, and for exact Lagrangians in $T^*N$ the Maslov class vanishes, as was proved by Kragh and Abouzaid (see \cite{Kragh-Abouzaid}, and also the sheaf-theoretic proof by \cite{Guillermou, Guillermou-Asterisque}).
 For $(M, d\lambda)$ we consider the set $\mathcal L (M,d\lambda)$ of {\bf Lagrangian branes}, that is triples $\widetilde L=(L,f_L, \widetilde G_L)$ where $L$ is a compact exact graded Lagrangian, and $f_L$ a primitive of $\lambda_{\mid L}$.
 We sometimes talk about an {\bf exact Lagrangian}, and this is just the pair $(L, f_L)$.

 When $f_L$ is implicit we only write $L$, for example $\gra (df)$ means $(\gra (df), f)$ and in particular $0_N$ means $(0_N, 0)$.
 In both cases there is an obvious canonical grading.
 For $\widetilde L=(L, f_L)$ and $c$ a real constant, we write $\widetilde L+c$ for $(L, f_L+c)$.
 Considering compact supported Hamiltonian diffeomorphisms as special correspondences, that is Lagrangians in $\overline{M}\times M$ we can consider the corresponding branes, and denote this space by $\mathscr{DHam}_{c}(M, \omega)$ .